Curriculum

 • HIM 6950 Healthcare AI Capstone*

-Applies students’ accumulated knowledge in AI to real-world healthcare challenges.
-Emphasizes hands-on project work, interdisciplinary collaboration, and ethical considerations in AI applications.
-Students learn to design and implement AI solutions to address specific problems in healthcare and collaborate effectively with professionals from healthcare and technology sectors.
-Students acquire skills to navigate ethical and regulatory aspects of AI in healthcare, communicate complex AI concepts to diverse audiences, and lead AI-driven healthcare projects from conception to implementation.
+This capstone course is designed for students to apply their accumulated knowledge of AI to real-world healthcare challenges.
+It emphasizes hands-on project work, interdisciplinary collaboration, and ethical considerations in AI applications.
+Students will integrate and apply the knowledge and skills learned in prior coursework to analyze and design health informatics and analytical practices that enable patient-centered, evidence-based healthcare.
+By the end of the course, students will be able to design and implement AI solutions to address specific problems in healthcare, collaborate effectively with professionals from both the healthcare and technology sectors, navigate the ethical and regulatory aspects of AI in healthcare, communicate complex AI concepts to diverse audiences, and lead AI-driven healthcare projects from conception to implementation.

 *Option to replace capstone course with HIM 6858 Health Informatics and Analytics Practicum